 - Will you choose a cash exercise or a cashless exercise?

 - A cash exercise will require the employee to pay cash to buy the shares.
 This requires access to the amount of necessary cash.

-- A cashless exercise will utilize some shares to purchase the others.
+- A cashless exercise will utilize some (or all) shares to purchase the others.
+It may also mean that you exercise and sell all your options at once, turning the full profit into cash that can be used elsewhere.
 It will not require a cash outlay from the employee.

 - Do you plan on holding the stock after the exercise of the options?

 The answers to these questions may impact cash flow, tax impact, and overall investor asset allocation or risk profile.